marcostellin/iot-uav-monitoring/scenario-propagation-model.md

 ## Propagation Model

 In presence of foliage in the path of the signal, the signal undergoes some additional attenuation that depends on the depth of the foliage.
 An appropriate path loss model must be chosen to take this effect into account.
 Multiple models have been proposed in the literature and they are generally divided into empirical models and analytical models.
 In general, empirical models are considered more reliable than analytical models.

+### Modified Exponential Decay

-For the pupouse of this work, the work in [1] is considered.
+For the purpose of this work, the work in [1] is considered.
 The authors compare the different propagation models and state that the most reliable in many different circumstances is the Modified Exponential Decay Model (MED) and gives the parameters for different forest scenarios.
 The MED model is as follows:

 ![img](http://latex.codecogs.com/svg.latex?PL%3DXf%5EYd%5EZ)